crystax/android-crew/README.md

 ### update

-Update crew repository information; this command never installs any library, just updates information about available libraries and their version.
+Update crew repository information; this command never installs any formula, just updates information about available formulas.

-Upon execution the command will show information about new libraries added to the Crystax NDK repository, and about new version of the existing libraries.
+Upon execution the command will show information about new formulas added to the Crystax NDK repository, and about new versions of the releases in the existing formulas if any.

 Example:

     $ crew update
-    new libraries:
+    new formulas:
             libjpeg: 8d
             ffmped:  2.5.3, 3.0.0